ni5arga/Wappix/README.md

 # Wappix

 A modern web application for reading and analyzing exported WhatsApp chat files, featuring a clean and intuitive interface that mirrors the WhatsApp experience.
+Try it out at https://wappix.vercel.app/ :)

 ## Screenshots